 Bureau of Air

-Q What are the general requirements for petroleum dry cleaners?
+Q What are the general permitting requirements for concrete batch plants?

 The following are general requirements:

-etc.) should be kept on site for the most recent three years.
+• Records are kept on site for the most recent three years and contain the following:

 • An Annual Emission Report is required to be filed by May 1 of each year.